-I mportant things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus one or Self and Family) under the High and Standard Option.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus one or Self and Family) under the High and Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(no deductible)" to show when the calendar year deductible does not apply. • The non-PPO benefits are the standard benefits of this Plan.
+We added "(no deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be preferred providers.
-If they are not, they will be paid by this Plan as non-PPO providers.
-However, if the services are rendered at a PPO hospital, we will pay up to the Plan allowable for services of radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists and pathologists who are not preferred providers at the preferred provider rate.
-You will be responsible for the difference between the plan allowance and the billed amount. l· We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be PPO providers.
+If you receive non-PPO services at a PPO hospital, we will pay up to the Plan allowance according to the No Surprises Act. - We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
 We will also provide PPO benefits if you receive care from professionals who provide services in a non-PPO hospital, when admitted due to a medical emergency.
-You will be responsible for the difference between the plan allowance and the billed amount.